Andrew West (CC BY-NC-SA 2.0)

 I work at the UKCRC Tissue Directory and Coordination Centre (TDCC).
 It is a project in collaboration between UCL (my host institution) and University of Nottingham to build and maintain a online directory of UK-based tissue samples.
 There I work to develop collaborations with external stakeholders to join-up the UK’s biomedical research landscape in relation to biobanking - the collection, storage and use of (human) biological samples for research.
 My background is in policy development with specific focus on social justice, and patient and public engagement in health research and UK clinical guidelines.
 I have a special interest in using creative activities and techniques, such as the use of performance and games, to engage both professionals and the public in research work.

-Jennifer Miller has a M.S. in Technical Communication and a PhD in Public Policy.
+A project lead in Cohort 3, Jennifer Miller has a M.S. in Technical Communication and a PhD in Public Policy.
 She has 10+ years post-secondary teaching experience in public policy and public management and has published research on university research centers and on the scientific workforce.
 She is currently engaged with a portfolio of projects advancing open knowledge in the areas of open data, open education, and open science.

 I am an archaeobotanist interested in how late prehistoric societies interacted with their environment in terms of plant food acquisition and transformation practices, particularly during the Neolithic and Bronze Age.